-Over a century ago, Dr. Maria Montessori developed this comprehensive educational approach based on her observations of children's needs and her understanding of children's natural learning tendencies.
+More than a century ago, Dr. Maria Montessori developed a comprehensive educational approach based on her observations of children's needs and her understanding of children's natural learning tendencies.

 The Montessori approach offers a broad vision of education as an aid to life.
 It is designed to help children with their task of inner construction as they grow from childhood to maturity.
 It succeeds because it draws its principles from the natural development of the child.